★ Leafeon is now available!

 To compensate for the shortened match time, Wild Pokemon spawn a lot faster than normal.
 This can easily be observed when a Boss Pokemon spawns in the middle of the map after 1 minute has passed in the 4v4 map and 2 minutes in the 3v3 map.

-Mer Stadium's Goal Zone limit is decreased to 60 instead of the usual 80 and there will only be 1 Goal Zone for each lane before reaching the final Goal Zone.
+Mer Stadium's and Catch 'Em's Goal Zone limit is decreased to 60 instead of the usual 80 and there will only be 1 Goal Zone for each lane before reaching the final Goal Zone.

 Shivre City only has 1 Goal Zone per team.
 The Goal Zones are located near each team's bases.